Tuesday, December 28, 2021

 When you are hit, check off one of the following (replenish once per level each day, between fights):

-☑You dead.
+☑ You're dead.
 Dramatically pulling the villain to hell with you optional.

-☑Your shield is splintered.
+☑ Your shield is splintered.

-☑Your armor, helm, or jaunty hat saved you this time...
+☑ Your armor, helm, or jaunty hat saved you this time...

-☑'Tis but a flesh wound!
+☑ 'Tis but a flesh wound!

-☑Monster rolls on a crit chart (you take injuries; ignore damage rolls generated by this).
+☑ Monster rolls on a crit chart (you take injuries; ignore damage rolls generated by this).

-☑Monster does something typical for its variety (melts your face off, burns you, ages you 7 years, etc.)
+☑ Monster does something typical for its variety (melts your face off, burns you, ages you 7 years, etc.)

-☑You roll your HD & armor die; not rolling a one on either of them means you survived this blow (everyone has at least a d3 armor die).
+☑ You roll your HD & armor die; not rolling a one on either of them means you survived this blow (everyone has at least a d3 armor die).

 ☑ You suffer an injury of the Judge's choosing.